North German thaler: Zinnaische Standard, 1667

-The Zinnasche currency standard was agreed upon in 1667 by Saxony and Brandenburg at Zinna, defining for the first time de jure a North German thaler currency issued at 10 1/2 to a Cologne Mark of silver, lower than the standard for the Reichsthaler specie at 9 to a Mark.
-While this system was implemented by the more financially able North German states (most notably by Hamburg, Lubeck & Denmark), it would not be widely adopted until introduction of the Leipzig standard of 1690.
+The Zinnaische currency standard was agreed upon in 1667 by Saxony and Brandenburg at Zinna, defining for the first time de jure a North German thaler currency issued at 10 1/2 to a Cologne Mark of silver, lower than the standard for the Reichsthaler specie at 9 to a Mark.
+While this system was implemented by the more financially able North German states (most notably by Hamburg, Lübeck & Denmark), it would not be widely adopted until the introduction of the Leipzig standard of 1690.